List of municipalities in Colorado: Municipal government

-Colorado municipalities operate under one of five types of municipal governing authority – consolidated city and county, home rule municipality, statutory city, statutory town, and territorial charter municipality.
+Colorado municipalities operate under various types of municipal governing authority — consolidated city and county, home rule municipality (which may be either a city and county, city, or a town), statutory city, statutory town, and territorial charter municipality.
 State law makes relatively few distinctions between a city and a town.
 The charter of a home rule municipality may designate either a city or town municipal title.
 In general, cities are more populous than towns, although long-term population changes may skew this considerably, as illustrated by the City of Black Hawk and the Town of Castle Rock.

 Neither village nor civil township is a type of civil division in the State of Colorado.
-However, the cities of Cherry Hills Village and Greenwood Village and the towns of Log Lane Village, Mountain Village, and Snowmass Village have the word "village" at the end of their names.
+The cities of Cherry Hills Village and Greenwood Village and the towns of Log Lane Village, Mountain Village, and Snowmass Village have the word "village" at the end of their names.

 Nineteen Colorado municipalities extend into two counties, while two cities – Aurora and Littleton – extend into three counties.